Representing the big tilting sheaves as holomorphic Morse branes: Introduction

 \section{Introduction}

 For a complex semisimple Lie group $G$ and a Borel subgroup $B\subset G$ with its unipotent radical $N$, the category of $N$-equivariant perverse sheaves on $\cB=G/B$ corresponds to the principal block of the BGG Category $\cO$.
 The indecomposable tilting perverse sheaves form a natural basis for the category, and they are in bijection with the Schubert cells.
 One can also view the tilting sheaves from other perspectives, i.e. as $\cD$-modules via the Riemann-Hilbert correspondence or as Lagrangian branes in the Fukaya category $F(T^*\cB)$ via the Nadler-Zaslow correspondence.
-There have been several constructions of tilting objects as sheaves or $\cD$-modules, including certain averaging or limiting process, i.e. taking nearby cycles (c.f. \cite{FrGa}, \cite{Nad06}, \cite{BeYu}, \cite{Cam}).
+There have been several constructions of tilting objects as sheaves or $\cD$-modules, including certain averaging or limiting process (c.f. \cite{FrGa}, \cite{Nad06}, \cite{BeYu}, \cite{Cam}).
 In this paper, we construct the tilting object corresponding to the open Schubert cell, often referred as the \emph{big tilting}, as a holomorphic Lagrangian brane in the Fukaya category $F(T^*\cB)$.

 The construction is simple.
 Consider the moment map for the Hamiltonian $N$-action on $T^*\cB$, $\mu_N: T^*\cB\rightarrow \fn^*$, where $\fn$ is the Lie algebra of $N$.
 Take a non-degenerate character $\bar{e}$ of $\fn$ in $\fn^*$, then $L_{\bar{e}}=\mu_N^{-1}(\bar{e})$ is a closed (smooth) holomorphic Lagrangian in $T^*\cB$.
-It is just an $N$-orbit and we can equip it with a canonical brane structure to make it correspond to a perverse sheaf (c.f. \cite{Jin}). \begin{thm} The brane $L_{\bar{e}}$ corresponds to the big tilting sheaf on $\cB$, via the Nadler-Zaslow correspondence. \end{thm} The construction fits into a more general setting as \emph{Morse branes} in holomorphic symplectic manifolds, which we will introduce below.
-The consideration of Morse branes is largely motivated from the approach by Nadler in \cite{Nad06} to construct tilting sheaves.
+It is just an $N$-orbit and we can equip it with a canonical brane structure to make it correspond to a perverse sheaf (c.f. \cite{Jin}). \begin{thm} The brane $L_{\bar{e}}$ corresponds to the big tilting sheaf on $\cB$, via the Nadler-Zaslow correspondence. \end{thm} The construction fits into a more general setting as \emph{Morse branes} in holomorphic symplectic manifolds that we will introduce below, and the consideration of Morse branes is largely motivated from the approach by Nadler \cite{Nad06} to construct tilting sheaves.
+We remark that a notable application of the holomorphic brane approach to tilting sheaves is that the branes come in a $\mathbb{C}^*$-family, and one can use it to give a geometric construction of the mixed Hodge structures on the tilting sheaves (in the sense of \cite{Saito}), and the construction is in the forthcoming work \cite{Jin4}.